Discussions similar to: surtourisme dans article Monde

 We discovered a very large, quiet house—and especially the cat that stayed behind!
 Funny for a couple of mice!
 He’ll be sleeping with us 😹

-After a pretty disastrous weather-wise trip to Gran Canaria, we're hoping this time the sun will be out in Puglia.
+After a pretty disastrous weather-wise trip to Gran Canaria, we’re hoping this time the sun will shine in Puglia.
+It’s not a sure thing, though—the weather’s been awful all over Europe in early May.

-Saturday, May 16: This time we’re flying from Charleroi (Brussels South): the ticket prices, flight schedules, and proximity all worked for us.
-The airport (Ryanair) was recently redone... but it’s not very well organized—there are very few seats in the boarding areas, and... the restrooms are pay-to-use!!!
-The flight goes smoothly, though, and we land in Bari with a slight delay.
+Saturday, May 16: This time we’re flying out of Charleroi (Brussels South): the ticket prices, flight times, and proximity all worked for us.
+The airport (Ryanair) was recently renovated... but it’s still not very well organized.
+There are hardly any seats in the boarding areas, and... the restrooms cost money!!!
+The flight goes smoothly, though, and we land in Bari a little late.

-We quickly pick up our rental car, a very locally styled Pandina (even more so than the Fiat 500 in this region), and hit the Italian (high)ways... and their unique driving quirks (notably, the countless road signs in towns and along roads seem to be purely decorative 😏, and Italian cars don’t have turn signals 😮... except for rental cars).
+We quickly pick up our rental car, a very local-looking Pandina (even more so than the Fiat 500 in this region), and hit the Italian roads... and their unique driving quirks (like the fact that the countless road signs along the streets and in towns are purely decorative 😏, and that Italian cars don’t have turn signals 😮... except for rental cars).

 About an hour later, we arrive at our first accommodation, right in the middle of the countryside near Monopoli.
-The owner isn’t there, but they left us a ton of info via messages and even turned on the space heater, which is a nice touch.
-We check out the property:
+The owner isn’t there, but they’ve left us a ton of info via messages and even turned on the space heater, which is a nice touch.
+We explore the property:

 And the next morning before breakfast, its immediate surroundings:

-Sunday, May 17: After our "seaside" experience in Gran Canaria last weekend (packed with people and locals), we decide to start with the inland areas.
+Sunday, May 17: After our "seaside" experience in Gran Canaria last weekend (packed with people and locals), we decide to start inland.
 After a hearty breakfast,

 We almost immediately come across the Trullo Sovrano (the only two-story one), which you can visit (but we skip it—it’s opening time, and there’s already a line).